Racism in Brazil: Persisting inequality

-Studies on Racialized Violence
+Studies on racialized violence

 Due to the ongoing questions surrounding race in Brazil, there have been various studies of violence in the country and whether race was a contributing or main factor in these crimes.
 One particular study looked at a series of homicides that occurred in Brazil, spanning from 2000 to 2009.
-The statistics were obtained by the Mortality Information System.
-The explanatory variables the Mortality Information System looked at for potential causes of racialized killings were, race/skin color, gender and education.
-In the discussion section, the findings of the study suggested that anti-gun legislation in Brazil has yielded different outcomes among Brazil's population due to race or color.
+The statistics were obtained from the Mortality Information System, which looked at race/skin color, gender and education as explanatory variables for potential causes of racialized killings.
+In the discussion section, the authors suggested that anti-gun legislation in Brazil has yielded different outcomes among Brazil's population due to race or color.
 The risk of death by homicide in the white population declined during the period studied.
 In the black population, the risk of being victimized based on race increased regardless of gender, even after gun control measures took place over the studied period of time.

 As the overall homicide rate registered in Brazil has been rising, the number of homicides per 100,000 Preto and Pardo Brazilians also increased from 32.42 in 2006 to 43.15 in 2017, whereas the number of homicides per 100,000 for white and Asian Brazilians has decreased from 17.12 in 2006 to 15.97 recorded in 2017.

 Another study determined that in 2008, 111.2% more blacks died proportionally than whites in Brazil.
 The disparity is especially pronounced among young adults between 15 and 24 years of age.
 Among whites, the number of murders fell from 6,592 to 4,582 between 2002 and 2008, a difference of 30%.
-Meanwhile, the murders of young black men rose from 11,308 to 12,749 —- an increase of 13%.
+Meanwhile, the murders of young black men rose from 11,308 to 12,749—an increase of 13%.
 In 2008, 127.6% more young black men died proportionately than whites.
 Ten years earlier, this difference was 39%.
-In the State of Paraíba in 2008, 1083% more blacks died than whites.
-In the State of Alagoas, 974.8% more blacks died than whites.
-In 11 States, this ratio exceeds 200%.
+In the state of Paraíba in 2008, 1083% more blacks died than whites.
+In the state of Alagoas, 974.8% more blacks died than whites.
+In 11 states, this ratio exceeds 200%.